1951 Washington Huskies football team

 The 1951 Washington Huskies football team was an American football team that represented the University of Washington during the 1951 college football season.
-In its fourth season under head coach Howard Odell, the team compiled a 3–6–1 record, finished in seventh place in the Pacific Coast Conference, and outscored its opponents by a combined total of 273 to 218.
+In its fourth season under head coach Howie Odell, the team compiled a 3–6–1 record, finished in seventh place in the Pacific Coast Conference, and outscored its opponents by a combined total of 273 to 218.

 Ted Holzknecht was the team captain.
+The team featured fullback Hugh McElhenny, who would go on to become a member of the Pro Football Hall of Fame.